LaDoris Cordell on Activism & Democracy

-Date and Time: September 18, 2024, 7:00 PM
+Date and Time: March 22, 2026, 2:00 PM

-Location: St. Mark’s Episcopal Church, 600 Colorado Ave., Palo Alto, CA
+Location: St. Mark’s Episcopal Church, 600 Colorado Ave., Palo Alto, CA.

 Accessibility: St. Mark’s is wheelchair accessible; closed captioning will be available.